Thykof/tss-lib/README.md

     partyIDMap[id.Id] = id
 }
 ```

+The sections below provide detailed instructions on how to use each of the three protocols.

 ### Keygen
 Use the `keygen.LocalParty` for the keygen protocol.
 The save data you receive through the `endCh` upon completion of the protocol should be persisted to secure storage.